If you are here, you have probably come across the ice hack diet for weight loss (also known as the Alpine Ice Diet, aka alpine ice diet).

 What is the Ice Hack Diet For Weight Loss?

 According to users of this diet, you can help this process by eating ice or drinking really cold water.
+The ice hack for weight involves consuming ice, cold beverages, and cold food, and some proponents also recommend drinking cold liquids like ice cold water to enhance calorie burning.

-This makes your body use more energy to warm up, which means you're burning more calories just by doing that.
+This makes your body use more energy to warm up, which means you’re burning more calories just by doing that.
+Cold exposure activates non-shivering thermogenesis, a process where the body burns additional calories to maintain core body temperature.

 The users also suggest taking a supplement called Alpilean to boost this process.